Llyn Tegid, Bala

 Snowdon Mountain Railway

-Snowdon Mountain Railway heads along two major viaducts via a waterfall and an ancient forest, this journey to the peak of Snowdon takes on volcanic rock and sea, ending at a visitor centre with marvellous views across Snowdonia.
+Snowdon Mountain Railway heads along two major viaducts via a waterfall and an ancient forest.
+This journey to the peak of Yr Wyddfa (Snowdon) takes on volcanic rock and sea, ending at a visitor centre with marvellous views across Eryri (Snowdonia).
 Exorcise the ghosts of run-of-the-mill train trips on one of the most spectacular journeys you’ll take.